-Israel produces 18,000 tons of fresh olive oil annually.
+Israel produces 18,000 tons of fresh olive oil annually (equiv. to 24 million bottles).
 It is a popular ingredient in the kitchen and the per capita consumption in the country is just under four liters (over a gallon) a year.
 Olive oil has been a valued superfood for thousands of years.

 “Olive oil not only tastes good, it is good for you.
 In order to live a long, healthy life, many people in the country drink a glass of cold-pressed olive oil every day,” Amir, who tends an olive grove in Galilee, told us.
 He and his Arab colleague Adel love working with the olive trees.
 “The olive oil with its slightly fruity to grassy aroma has a unique mixture of healthy fats that ensure sufficient vitality and fitness well into old age.”